ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

     links to the original source files in an auxiliary directory which is then added to `sys.path`, while legacy "compat mode" editables are implemented by placing the entire root of your package on `sys.path`.
 The new method is designed to ensure only files present at installation are exposed, mimicking a normal installation.
+It's rather neat that setuptools has support for all three methods described for implementing an editable install in PEP 660.

 [^1]: This [was recognized as a problem in 2014][#1680], and pip gained the ability to
     [use system certificates on Unix in 2015][pull-1866], but this change was later